awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

     public void sendReport(InputStream is, String emailAddress ) throws IOException {

-        //Convert the InputStream to a byte[]
-        byte[] fileContent = IOUtils.toByteArray(is);
+        // Convert the InputStream to a byte[] byte[] fileContent = IOUtils.toByteArray(is);

         try {